 The deposit made to open the secured credit card account serves as collateral and is generally only used if the cardholder defaults.
 The collateral makes a secured card different from standard or unsecured cards, which require no such deposit.

-In other words, you will need to make payments on your purchases monthly; it does not just automatically get deducted from your deposit/collateral.
+In other words, you will need to make payments on your purchases monthly; they do not automatically deduct your deposit/collateral.

 Deposits typically start at around $200, but can range as high as $1,000.
 The credit limit will be set at the amount of the deposit.

 For example, a $500 deposit will get you a secured card with a $500 spending limit.
-Your security deposit is placed in an escrow account, which “secures” the card.
+They will place your security deposit in an escrow account, which “secures” the card.

 Secured credit cards are issued by nearly all of the leading credit card lenders.
 And yes, these cards still require a standard credit application.

 Secured cards are part of a major payment processing network including Visa, Mastercard, American Express, or Discover.
-Therefore, they are accepted just like a standard credit card.
+Therefore, you can use them just like a standard credit card.
 It won’t have any indication on it that it’s a secured card.
 They look exactly the same.

 Secured Credit Card Structure And Terms

 A secured credit card functions in the same way as a standard credit card.
-You can use the card anywhere the card brand is accepted, and make purchases up to your card’s maximum credit limit.
+You can use the card anywhere that accepts the card brand, and make purchases up to your card’s maximum credit limit.

 Cardholders also receive monthly statements showing their end-of-period balances and the activity on the card during the specified month.

 If you go the route of a secured credit card, you need to know it functions like a standard card in that you need to make payments monthly.
-You will be given the option to pay a minimum, or to pay more monthly.
+You will have the option to pay a minimum, or to pay more monthly.